salkuadrat/lucifer/README.md

 - email is a valid email?
 - age is a number between 0 and 150?

-The easy way to do this is using the `check` middleware.
+The easy way to do this is using `check` middleware.

 ```dart
 final app = App();